 In this example, the

-hold job in the Workflows page of the CircleCI app.
+hold job in the Workflows page of the CircleCI app and then click Approve.
 Notice that the

 hold job must have a unique name that is not used by any other job.
-The workflow will wait with the status of On Hold until you click the button.
+The workflow will wait with the status of On Hold until you click the job and Approve.
 After you approve the job with

 type: approval, the jobs which require the approval job will start.
-In this example, the purpose is to wait for approval to begin deployment.
+In the example above, the purpose is to wait for approval to begin deployment.
 To configure this behavior, the

 hold job must be

 type: approval and the

 deploy job must require

 hold.
 The following screenshots show a workflow on hold waiting for approval of the

 Following is a screenshot of the Approval dialog box that appears when you click the